siobhain/ctb/README.md

 ## Gotchas

 ### 2 database  v's one
 I intended having 2 databases, the default Django `SQLite` for development and a `Postgres` instance for production, & use environment variables coupled with `if/else` statements in `settings.py` to distinguish which db was to be used.
 However, since there were a couple of false starts & with the deadline looming I decided it was a prudent option for me in this position to reduce to the one database & use an ElephantSQL Postgres instance for both development and production.
-I realise this would not be acceptable in the real world as best pratice dictates development work would never be carried out on a production database.
+I realise this would not be acceptable in the real db. as best pratice dictates development work would never be carried out on a production database.

-### sqlite3 files deployed on 1st deployment
+### sqlite3 deployed on 1st deployment
-As I am using only one db for both development & production I should have added 'db.sqlite3' to `.gitignore` prior to 1st deployment (Empty Deployment), I subsequently updated `.gitignore`, adding `*.sqlite3` to the list (after the empty deployment).
+Since I am using only one db for both development & production I should have added `db.sqlite3` to `.gitignore` prior to 1st gitpod commit (labelled "Empty Deployment").
+I subsequently updated `.gitignore`, adding `*.sqlite3` to the list (after the empty deployment commit), thinking `sqlite` would be removed from repository after the next commit but it was persisent.
+As I learn more about the git process it seems I need to run `git rm`` to remove  'db.sqlite3'.
+This is one case of "NINTH" that I will eventually get round to but perhaps not before final submission.
+I'm still learning about git and its power and don't want to loose the HEAD or mess up with deadline looming.

  <code>    created_by = models.ForeignKey(User, on_delete=models.SET('admin'), related_name='tasks') </code>
  <code> slug max length 50 </code>

+ ### User & Profile
+ I was unsucessful in getting this to work, i messed up the db when using a customform for the signup, i was trying to save to b

 ## Configuration